Magyartanulas/magyartanulas.github.io/word_building.md

 * `szentségteleníthetetlenségeskedéseitekért` - For your undescrability-esque behaviour
 * `megszentségteleníthetetlenségeskedéseitekért` - For your undescrability-esque behaviour (until the action is exhausted)

-`-het` is seen here again, but also `meg-` which marks telicity.
-We'll see this in more sections, and eventually it will be explained.
+`-het` is seen here again, but also `meg-`.
+It isn't rare for it to show up, so we will definitely see it again in later sections.

 ### Summary